Increasing the Butterfat in Milk

 Q. I'm looking at your Ricotta Salata recipe.
 Can I use 25% goat's and 75% cow's milk?
 Or perhaps 50-50?

 A. You can mix the two kinds of milk, but the taste will be very different.
-With this cheese, you want high butterfat content, however, goat's milk has less, so it is not generally done.
-Your best option would be sheep's milk, unfortunately, that's one of the hardest types of milk to find.
+With this cheese, you want high butterfat content, and goat milk has less butterfat than cow or sheep milk.

 Testing Acid Levels in Raw Milk